avidbots/flatland/docs/core_functions/model_plugins.rst

    To use a model plugin, simply add a plugin entry under plugins as shown in the example model yaml file below.
-After adding the model to the world, the model should travel at specified velocities.
+After adding the model to the world, the model should travel at the specified velocities.

   .. code-block:: yaml